GeorgeNAL/NALathletics-blog/_posts/2020-06-01-collegiate-track-and-field-cuts.md

 <blockquote class="blockquote-single-quote"><p>Coaches at three of the first four universities had an email in their inbox from us at least one month before the axe fell, inviting them to a one-on-one or group conversation about creating a future in this sport and their profession.
 None of them responded to take us up on the offer, or even say “Who TF are you?”</p></blockquote>

 Brown’s “transition” is one more sign of the cluelessness surrounding the field events.
 Some of the other “transitioned” sports will find similar competition and training quality at the club level as at varsity.
 Brown’s administration can delude themselves into thinking that various intra- or extramural running clubs can compare to Division I running.
-But at no level - in no world - is there a “club” equivalent for the throws, jumps and, arguably, hurdles and sprints.
+But at no level - in no world - is there a “club” equivalent for the throws, jumps, hurdles and sprints.
 Even if Brown poured a <a href="https://blog.nalathletics.com/2020/03/18/nalathletics-whats-in-it-for-me-athletes">substantial amount of money into “club track & field”</a> and it really was “track & field” and not just distance running, there are no club competitions for the field events unless they compete “unattached” at the same NCAA meets they were just in, but now at the disadvantage of having lost varsity resources.

 Brown is sitting on a multibillion dollar endowment, like most (all?)
 Ivy League schools.
 This was a point of consternation for many commenters: “How can they cut a six-figure program when sitting on 10-figure endowment?!?”